tarwn/lessthandot-hugo/blogs/content/posts/2011-05-17-process-kills-developer-passion-and-kittens.md

 (Welcome to me, unplugged and only somewhat toned down.
 I usually reserve these commentaries for private conversations and the LTD summit, but I figured I would give them a break this time around.)

-## If you were following best practices…
+## If you were following best practices...

-If you were following today's 'best practices'…
+If you were following today's 'best practices'...

 Wait, what are today's best practices?
-Because last I heard, TDD was out, BDD was in, we're using Kanban boards to manage our processes, we're practicing servant leadership, wait self-organization, wait no leadership, wait … are we back to Taylorism yet?
+Because last I heard, TDD was out, BDD was in, we're using Kanban boards to manage our processes, we're practicing servant leadership, wait self-organization, wait no leadership, wait ... are we back to Taylorism yet?

-And let's not even try to dig into which software frameworks we should be using, because that's a whole different level of vi vs Emacs….
+And let's not even try to dig into which software frameworks we should be using, because that's a whole different level of vi vs Emacs....

 Whether we're operating now, 10 years ago, or ten years in the future, which practices we follow are not the issue.
 The waterfall process does, in fact, work in some situations, despite initial creation as an intentionally flawed [strawman argument][2].
 Slamming code into an editor furiously, with no regard for change management, requirements elicitation, or even five minutes of up front planning also works in some situations.